 Skip to main content

-Every order, trade, and fill on Hyperliquid and Lighter, live and historical, from one API.
+0xArchive provides historical and live market-data records for Hyperliquid and Lighter through one API.
+Coverage depends on venue family, data type, symbol, and time window.
 Velo Data is a trader-facing analytics UI for reading heatmaps, CVD, and desk-style charts.
 For the underlying market data, the kind you store, backtest, and feed to a model or agent, you call 0xArchive.
 One key returns order books, trades, candles, funding, open interest, liquidations, and full order-level (L4) depth as normalized JSON, live or historical.
-Order books and trades go back to April 2023; order-level depth and lifecycle since March 2026.
+Order books and trades go back to April 2023; L4 order-level depth from March 2026 on core, Spot, and HIP-3, and from May 2026 on HIP-4; lifecycle history is route-specific.
 No collectors, no backfill, no rebuilding the book behind the chart.

 What One Key Returns